B. Hello World Test

 The Particle firmware contains additional methods (functions) that are not part of the original Wiring language.
 For example, there are methods which are used to make the Photon interact with Particle Cloud.
 There are methods which can be used to control built-in hardware components on the Photon circuit board (such as the Wi-Fi module, RGB light, etc.).

-WIRING VS. ARDUINO: Arduino is another programming language framework for microcontrollers.
+WIRING VS. ARDUINO: is another programming language framework for microcontrollers.
 It turns out that Arduino is based on Wiring, so the two languages are nearly identical (though there are some differences).
 In most cases, a program originally written in Arduino will work on your Photon with only minor revisions.
 So once you've learned how to program in one of these languages, you've basically learned both.